msyamkumar/cs220-f20-projects/p13/README.md

 <img src="imgs/13-19.PNG" width="350">

-Write a query to grab rows corresponding roughly to that rectangle to get the points.
-In the output, `gdp-per-capita` should be sorted low to high.
+You are not required to use any specific algorithm to find the outliers.
+Write a query to grab rows corresponding roughly to that rectangle to get the points. **Hardcoding the range of values is acceptable for this question.** In the output, `gdp-per-capita` should be sorted low to high.

 **Expected output:**